 These bread buns are so easy to bake and they are delicious.
 You don’t understand why you ever bought buns after eaten those fresh. 🙂 I baked them this week and served them with a dinner soup we had.
 Delicious!
-And they only need to prove once.
+And they only need to ferment once.

 Ingredients (20 bread buns)